Ahmeddhillon04/social_book_django/README.md

 ######
-### Python project for a social media project using Django
+### Python project for a social media project using Django HTML CSS and javascript